harrisonmchow/language-app-backend/README.md

 PORT=5555
 ```
 Edit the following variables to change how frequently the word changes, and what word it starts on.
+For production, since we want to rotate every 24 hours, let `INTERVAL_MINUTES=11440`
 Our api-key for google can be found here: https://console.cloud.google.com/apis/api/translate.googleapis.com/credentials?hl=en&project=resonant-petal-420807

 ## Set up node modules